winglang/wing/docs/docs/03-language-reference.md

 ---

-#### 3.6.2 Structural Expansion
+#### 3.6.2 Struct Expansion

-If the last argument of a function call is a structural type (struct or interface), then the argument in the call is "expandable" with a special `:` syntax.
+If the last argument of a function call is a struct, then the struct in the call is "expandable" with a special `:` syntax.
-In this calling signature, order of members do not matter.
+In this calling signature, order of struct members do not matter.
-Partial structural expansion (supplying less number of arguments than the number of fields on type of the struct expected) is not allowed.
+Partial struct expansion in terms of supplying less number of arguments than the number of fields on type of the struct expected is not allowed.
 Omitting `nil`s is allowed with the same rules as explicit initialization in class constructors.

-This style of expansion can be thought of as having positional arguments passed in before the final positional argument, which if happens to be structural, it can be passed as named arguments.
-As a result of named arguments being passed in, it is safe to omit optional fields, or have order of arguments mixed.
+This style of expansion can be thought of as having positional arguments passed in before the final positional argument, which if happens to be a struct, it can be passed as named arguments.
+As a result of named arguments being passed in, it is safe to omit optional struct fields, or have order of arguments mixed.

 ```TS
 struct MyStruct {